huanglab-research/PE-DETR/README.md

-# PE-DETR: Physics-Enhanced DETR for Mesoscale Eddy Detection
+# PE-DETR: A Physics-Enhanced Detection Transformer for Mesoscale Eddy Detection

 This is the implementation of the paper: **Physics-Enhanced DETR for Mesoscale Eddy Detection**